-NewClimate Institute has partnered with Germanwatch to develop a position paper which aims to provide an updated analysis to a suite of options from carbon pricing instruments to serve as a new source of innovative finance for the Adaptation Fund.
+NewClimate Institute partnered with Germanwatch to develop a position paper providing an updated analysis of potential new sources of innovative finance for the Adaptation Fund, focusing on carbon pricing instruments.

-Seven options have been identified from carbon pricing instruments operating at an international, national and non-state actor level.
-A multi-criterion based analysis of finance potential for all options was applied.
-Based on the results of the assessment, models of engagement and political pathways for the Adaptation Fund are discussed.
+Seven options were identified across international, national, and non-state actor levels.
+A multi-criteria analysis was applied to assess their financial potential.
+Based on this assessment, the study discussed models of engagement and political pathways for the Adaptation Fund.

-The study is supported by the German Federal Ministry of Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+The study was supported by the German Federal Ministry of Environment, Nature Conservation, Building and Nuclear Safety (BMUB).

 Internet Explorer is no longer supported